pradeeptathineni/react-webapp-template/README.md

 # react-webapp-template
-A foundation for a React web application
+A simple foundation to start out a React web application